Tree Valley Academy provides secular educational resources for homeschooling parents or teachers of elementary aged children.

 We’ve included learning as a part of our daily way of life since babyhood, so homeschooling has very naturally suited us.

-We homeschooled grades 1, 2 & 4.
-She went back to french public school in grade 3.
-This coming year 2020/2021 we will tackle 5th grade.
+My daughter was homeschooled in grades 1, 2, 4, 5, 6 & 7.
+She went to a french public school in kindergarten & grade 3.
+This year 2023/2024 we will be homeschooling 8th grade.

 About my daughter